renae-r/d-irc-2022/README.md

 # d-irc-2022
-Using the IPUMS Microdata Extract API with ipumspy
+Using the IPUMS Microdata Extract API with ipumspy and ipumsr